Design and architechture¶

 Although, the library contains several folders, the only importart folders for the users

-folder.
+are the types folder, and the methods folder.
 The other folders contain auxiliary

 functions some of the methods.
 Specifically, in interesting to explore the data types, as